Samsung

 Story

-Despite Android team promise to enforce OEMs to be transparent about non-standard app killing, in Android 11 Samsung has introduced a new severe (default ON) restriction.
+Despite the Android team's promise to enforce OEMs to be transparent about non-standard app killing, in Android 11 Samsung has introduced a new severe (default ON) restriction.
 Apps can no longer hold wake lock in foreground services.
-This breaks many use-cases, for instance health apps are now unable to gather sensoric data for their users.
+This breaks many use-cases, for instance, health apps are now unable to gather sensoric data for their users.
 See details here and read below for workaround.

 UPDATE 04/2021: Is Samsung now killing even foreground services?
 Could this be real, or is it a chimera?